anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 so, here is how our code works:

-we check if the accumulator array contains each value of our array, if yes then we assign the accumulator with the accumulator itself, which means no changes. but if the value is not there already we use the spread operator to add that value to the array like so <code>[...accumulatorArray, currentValue]</code>.
+we check if the accumulator array contains each value of our array, if yes then we assign the accumulator with the accumulator itself, which means no changes. but if the value is not there already we use the spread operator to add that value to the array like so `[...accumulatorArray, currentValue]`.

 > it's very difficult to understand how it works without actually looking into the code: